canonical/maas-ui/.github/pull_request_template.md

 Related Launchpad maas issue in the form `lp#number`.

 ## Backports
- - master
- - ...

 In general, please propose fixes against *master* rather than release branches (e.g. 2.7), unless the fix is only applicable for that specific release.
-Please apply the "backport" label if appropriate, and indicate here which releases should receive a backport (e.g. 2.7, 2.8).
+Please apply backport labels to the PR (e.g. "Backport 2.7") for the appropriate releases to target.